Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Algorithms

 \subsection{Non-Strongly Quasar-Convex Minimization}

-Now, we provide and analyze our algorithm (\Cref{alg:nonstrong_agd}) for \textit{non-strongly} quasar-convex function minimization, i.e. when $\2 = 0$.
-Once again, this algorithm is an instance of \Cref{alg:agd}, the general AGD framework, with a different choice of parameters.
-We assume $L > 0$, since otherwise quasar-convexity implies the function is constant and thus trivial to minimize.
+Now, we provide and analyze our algorithm (Algorithm \ref{alg:nonstrong_agd}) for \textit{non-strongly} quasar-convex function minimization, i.e. when $\2 = 0$.
+Once again, this algorithm is an instance of Algorithm \ref{alg:agd}, the general AGD framework, with a different choice of parameters.
+We assume $L > 0$, since otherwise quasar-convexity implies the function is constant.

 \begin{restatable}[Non-Strongly Quasar-Convex AGD Convergence]{lem}{nonstrong} If $f$ is $L$-smooth and $\1$-quasar-convex with respect to a minimizer $\qx$, with $\1 \in (0,1]$, then in each iteration $k \ge 0$ of Algorithm~\ref{alg:nonstrong_agd},